-- 3.7.1 Affordable workspace should be genuinely affordable to End Users.
-The Operation Management Plan should include details on what any all-inclusive fee includes if an all-inclusive pricing approach is adopted. - 3.7.2 The average fees payable by End Users to the Qualifying Tenant allows for circumstances where some End Users may be paying a higher fee (but the highest rates should not be below market rates), and others a lower fee.
+Affordable workspace should be genuinely affordable to End Users.
+The Operation Management Plan should include details on what any all-inclusive fee includes if an all-inclusive pricing approach is adopted.

+The average fees payable by End Users to the Qualifying Tenant allows for a variation in the fees paid by End Users, although all should be below market rate.
 The average fee and open market rates is worked out by taking the total rental income (or all inclusive fee income) for the workspace and dividing it by the NIA.
-Open market pricing can be undertaken in different ways, such as looking at publicly available information on comparable properties in the area. - 3.7.3 In affordable workspace where space is rented exclusive of service charge, service charge must be reasonable, fair and minimised. - 3.7.4 Market rates are defined as the open market rental rate exclusive of service charge, utilities and business rates, or open market all inclusive-fees rate.
-This should be established when a Qualifying Tenant/s commences operation. - 3.7.5 Fees payable by the End Users can rise annually tracked to the Retail Price Index at a cap of 2.5% p.a.
+Open market pricing can be undertaken in different ways, such as looking at publicly available information on comparable properties in the area.

+In affordable workspace where space is rented exclusive of service charge, service charge must be reasonable, fair and minimised.

+Market rates are defined as the open market rental rate exclusive of service charge, utilities and business rates, or open market all inclusive-fees rate.
+This should be established when a Qualifying Tenant/s commences operation.

+Fees payable by the End Users can rise annually tracked to the Retail Price Index at a cap of 2.5% p.a.
 In a situation where open market rent and all-inclusive fees rise higher than RPI then fees to End Users can increase to 50% of market pricing at the 5-yearly rent reviews.
-This upward only rent review approach is a pragmatic measure to support the financial sustainability of affordable workspace. - 3.7.6 Deposits from End Users should be minimal, and no more than 2-months of fees.
+This upward only rent review approach is a pragmatic measure to support the financial sustainability of affordable workspace.

+Deposits from End Users should be minimal, and no more than 2-months of fees.